maarxx/PrioritizedHauling/README.md

 This is a mod for the game RimWorld by Ludeon Studios.

-Allows you to specify certain types of objects to be hauled at higher priority, in a customizable order.
+It allows you to specify certain types of objects to be hauled at higher priority, in a customizable order.

 # Table of Contents